Panasonic G6 vs GH4

-The physical size and weight of the Panasonic G6 and the Panasonic GH4 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic G6 and the Panasonic GH4.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G6 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (19 percent) than the Panasonic G6.
 Moreover, the GH4 is substantially heavier (44 percent) than the G6.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the G6 does not feature any corresponding weather-sealing.